sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 statistical test sets the rules of the trial and those rules are designed to protect the null hypothesis, specifically to ensure that if the null hypothesit is actually true the chances of a false conviction are guaranteed to be low.
-Thit is pretty important.
+This is pretty important.
 After all, the null hypothesis does not get a lawyer, and given that the researcher is trying desperately to prove it to be false *someone* has to protect it.